-Universally, a normal course load for most graduate programs is nine credit hours for full-time graduate student status.
-However, for this cohort program approach, students can take either six or twelve credit hours each semester and go year-round.
-All students must complete coursework with a cumulative GPA of 3.0 on a 4.0 scale.
-Students who accumulate more than two "C" grades will be dismissed from the program.
+Universally, a normal course load for most graduate programs is 9 credit hours for full time graduate student status.
+However, for this cohort program approach, students will take six semester hours each semester and go year-round.
+All students must complete coursework with a cumulative GPA of 3.0 on a 4-point scale.
+Students who accumulate more than two (2) "C" grades will be dismissed from the program.
 Students must also complete all requirements within a period of seven years following the date of admission to the program.
-The Dean of the College of Professional Studies may extend these limits upon recommendation of the Criminal Justice Department Chairperson and approval of the Graduate Studies Committee.
+The Dean of the College of Professional Studies may extend these limits upon recommendation of the Criminal Justice Department Chair and approval of the Criminal Justice Department Graduate Committee.